Carrots

 Imperator Carrot

-Description: Imperator carrots are long, slender, and have a deep orange color.
-They are commonly grown for commercial use and are known for their sweet taste and crunchy texture.
+Description: Imperator carrots are long, slender, and deep orange, with a sweet taste and crunchy texture.
+Commonly grown for commercial use.

 Growing Season: Fall and Winter